paulmada1979/calendar-backend/LANGEXTRACT_INTEGRATION.md

 - Cronjob service automatically restarts on next scheduled run
 - Database connection issues are logged and handled gracefully
-- Langflow API failures are captured and logged
+- LangExtract API failures are captured and logged

 ## Monitoring